-Automake uses Libtool to build libraries declared with the 'LTLIBRARIES' primary.
-Each 'LTLIBRARIES' variable is a list of shared libraries to build.
-For instance, to create a library named libgettext.a and its corresponding shared libraries, and install them in 'libdir', write:
+Automake uses libtool to build libraries declared with the 'LTLIBRARIES' primary.
+Each 'LTLIBRARIES' variable is a list of libtool libraries to build.
+For instance, to create a libtool library named libgettext.la, and install it in 'libdir', write:

 lib_LTLIBRARIES = libgettext.la